BriFuture/MyTranslation/source/civ5_Modders_Guide_part1.md

 The easiest way to view the game database is to install Firefox with the SQLite Manager addon [https://addons.mozilla.org/en-US/firefox/addon/5817/](https://addons.mozilla.org/en-US/firefox/addon/5817/).

 Once it is installed, you can open SQLite Manager by opening Firefox and going to Tools->SQLite Manager.
 At the top menu in the application, go to Database->Connect Database.
-Navigate to <My Documents>/My Games/Sid Meier's Civilization V/cache/.
+Navigate to `<My Documents>/My Games/Sid Meier's Civilization V/cache/`.
 Now, making sure that the file type drop down is set to "All Files", select CIV5CoreDatabase.db.
 Select OK and you can now view the database contents.

 ![](civ5_imgs/page12.jpg)